IHackPy/100DaysOfML/log.md

 ## Day 4 : July 10 , 2018

 **Today's Progress** : First time I use PyTorch and working on Deep Learning.
 I used the docs available at the website.
 I did some exercise which is presented in the PyTorch Exercise Folder.

+## Day 5 : July 11 , 2018

+**Today's Progress** : Read Research paper of Morse Code Datasets for Machine Learning(Looking Forward to work on this topic in future.
+[Research Paper link](https://nurture.ai/p/4a587115-6bbb-4ef9-b44c-96effcf467b2)

+## Day 6 : July 12 , 2018

+**Today's Progress** : Recently learning about Computational Linear Algebra will continue with it and do some small projects .

+Will be continue.....